click here for the companion R script for this lecture.

 # define 2-D parameter space (in real probability scale)!

-# compute the area of each pixel (for probability density computation)
+# compute the area of each pixel in parameter space (for probability density computation)

 # define the prior probability surface across this grid within parameter space